Mediterranean Pasta with chard and olives in a spicy harissa sauce

 Instructions:

-- Next make the sauce.
+1. First make the sauce.
 Peel the garlic, and place it in a mortar with a pinch of salt.
 Crush the garlic to a paste, then move it to a small bowl.
 Add the harissa and olive oil and mix to combine.
-Taste and add more cumin if desired.
+Taste and add more cumin or a pinch of sugar if desired.

-- When the water comes to a boil, add the pasta and a generous amount of salt.
+3. When the water comes to a boil, add the pasta and a generous amount of salt.
 Cook the pasta until just before al dente, then add the chard ribbons and cook for about a minute longer, until the chard is bright green and soft, then drain immediately.
+(Save a bit of the pasta cooking water in case you need to thin your sauce down.)

-- After the pasta and beans are drained, put your empty stockpot back over medium-high heat.
+5. After the pasta and greens are drained, put your empty stockpot back over medium-high heat.
 Add the pine nuts.
 Watch carefully, stirring constantly, until the pine nuts are toasted and speckled with light brown.
 Remove the pan from the heat, and add the harissa sauce, the olives, and the lemon zest.
 Stir once then add the pasta and greens.

 This recipe serves four as a main dish.
 If everyone is hungry and it’s all you’re serving, it might only make enough for three.
 With lots of sides you could stretch it to five or six.